anishs37/TJHSST-CS/README.md

-# TJHSST-CS
+# TJHSST CS
-Code and other relevant files pertaining to my CS-related coursework at TJHSST.
+This repository will contain my code and other relevant files pertaining to my CS-related coursework at TJHSST.